guttih/sheller/development.md

 1. cd into the root dir of sheller
 2. Export snippet list to markdown by running `node ./src/test/exportSnippetList.js`
-3. Increment the version number in files [package.json] and [package-lock.json].
+3. Increment 3 version numbers, one in file [package.json] and two [package-lock.json].
 4. Add to [Release notes] for this version in README.md
     - Add an section under **Release Notes** called ### 1.0.0"
     - Add some notes about what was done in this release.